Editorial Standards

 Why this matters for firm delivery

 Precise 2848s prevent review loops and resubmissions that stall cases.
 When you standardize line 3 language, confirm credentials, and choose the right submission channel, your team spends less time waiting and more time resolving client issues.
 If you maintain offsite or offshore capacity, build these standards into your SOPs and checklists so every file, from prep to review, follows the same pattern.
-Mentioning Accountably briefly here, if your firm uses structured offshore support, make sure your partner integrates your 2848 standards into onboarding and reviews, not just staffing.
+Mentioning Accountably briefly here, if your firm uses structured offshore support, make sure your partner integrates your 2848 standards into onboarding and reviews, not just filling seats.
 That is what keeps delivery predictable.

 2025, how to submit Form 2848 the smart way